ASbakaiser/notebook_co2DataStudy/README.md

 A study case of cumulative CO2 emissions for each country by year from 1700.

 # DataSet choice
 I chose the CO2 dataset because the subject was interesting, and I think I can obtain many metrics.
-It's going to be a good training for my first project.
+It's going to be a good training

 # Technical stack and choice
 ## I choose Python because